Pharmacy Technician Admissions

 When are applications accepted?

-The program starts every winter quarter and takes one year to complete.
-Applications for the winter 2020 program will be open until the start of the quarter or until the program fills.
+The program starts every fall quarter and takes one year to complete.
+Applications for the fall 2021 program will be open due Wednesday, September 1st.

 What are the program requirements?

 - You must be 18 by the start of the clinicals to apply (clinicals start the fourth quarter of the program)

 - Apply to WVC, this is a separate application from the Pharmacy Technician Application

 - Applicants should obtain placement in English and math before submitting their application in order to receive proper advising towards the AAS-T.